igraph/rigraph/CONTRIBUTING.md

 ### Code Formatting

+We follow the [tidyverse style guide](https://style.tidyverse.org/) for formatting.
+The styler package helps apply this style to the code.
 Look at the style (indentation, braces, etc.) of some recently committed bigger change, and try to mimic that.
-The code style within igraph is not stricly the same, but we want to keep it reasonably similar.

 ### Documentation

-Please document your new functions using `roxygen`.
+Please document your new functions using `roxygen2`, and run `devtools::document()` or `make igraph` to update the `.Rd` files.

 ### Test Cases